 Note how mixed this is, I used 2 similar script fonts (Nautical and Lobster), all in the same size.
 So, we know that is something wrong, but what it is?
-Well, this is what your audience will be puzzled.
+Well, this is what your audience will be puzzled by.
 And of course, we do not want this 🙂

 Let’s see the RIGHT example now:

-In this example, we have two (very different) script fonts, BUT with different sizes and a subtle color.
+In this example, we have two (very different) script fonts, BUT with different sizes and subtle colors.
 So the result is something pleasing to the eye.
 Now we don’t spend time trying to figure out something like we did with the example before.

 3- Contrasting: This one is definitely my favorite type!
-I use all the time and brings something fun to piece but at the same time focus the client on the information without distraction.
-Some people say that is the most difficult way pair fonts (I really think the conflicting is the hard one).
+I use it all the time and bring something fun to the piece but at the same time focuses the client on the information without distraction.
+Some people say that is the most difficult way to pair fonts (I really think the conflict is the hard one).
 The key is to find fonts that work so great together but are so different and find a perfect balance between the length of the text for each font used.

 Let’s see a WRONG example about it: